Learn how to select and sort CompetencyCore information to export to Excel

 About data exports

-CompetencyCore collects and stores a lot of information like assessment results and performance and development plan pieces.
+CompetencyCore collects and stores a lot of information.
 Sometimes you’ll want to see the big picture by grouping data into one export.
 Use Data Exports to group similar pieces of data (such as the results of multiple assessments) into one file.
 Then you can analyze that information using Excel tools like Pivot Tables.

 Accessing data exports